 Visibility saves you.
 Organizations that could answer "are we affected by log4shell?" quickly had SBOMs and vulnerability scanning.
 Those that couldn't were scrambling for weeks.

 Attacks are sophisticated.
 The xz backdoor took years of social engineering.
 SolarWinds compromised a build system.
-These aren't script kiddies—they're patient, funded, and clever.
+The Trivy attackers chained together a GitHub Actions footgun, a stolen PAT, incomplete credential rotation, and tag poisoning across multiple repositories before pivoting to downstream targets.
+These aren't script kiddies—they're patient, funded, and methodical.

 Each case study includes sources.
 Where possible, we link to primary sources (CVE records, original disclosure posts, official advisories) rather than news coverage.